ITSO Ltd: Non-ITSO systems

 The largest commercial-based scheme is by Transport for London, marketed as Oyster.
 TfL has funded Oyster readers for all London rail stations in zones 1-6, and the Department for Transport has worked with TfL to ensure the readers are compatible with the ITSO specification.

 The UK's equivalent interoperability organisation for sectors other than transport ticketing is Lasseo, which provides an open specification for UK local authorities to add public services onto ITSO based cards.
 A Scottish consortium of local authorities looks at standard and interoperability issues in Scotland.

 ITSO on Mobile

 In 2018, ITSO launched ITSO on Mobile, partnering with Google to allow passengers to buy and use ITSO tickets on their Android mobile phone.
 Transport operator members of ITSO can integrate ITSO on Mobile into their existing ITSO schemes, including their retail apps and websites.
 Purchased tickets are delivered to the Google Pay digital wallet on the phone.
 The first trials were in 2018 with West Midlands Metro.

-ITSO on Mobile was made available for season tickets on West Midlands Metro as well as Transport for West Midlands' nNetwork season tickets in February 2021, and the Tyne and Wear Metro in November 2020.
+ITSO on Mobile was made available for season tickets on West Midlands Metro as well as Transport for West Midlands' Network season tickets in February 2021, and the Tyne and Wear Metro in November 2020.

 ITSO on Mobile is delivered by Yotra Ltd, a wholly owned subsidiary of ITSO Ltd that has been created to develop, deliver into service and then operate ITSO on Mobile.